 What are the different causes and symptoms of Uveitis?

-Uveitis is a term which is used to illustrate a number of inflammatory diseases that cause swelling and redness in the eye, and eventually destroys eye tissue.
+Uveitis is a term that is used to illustrate a number of inflammatory diseases that cause swelling and redness in the eye, and eventually destroys eye tissue.
 If this disease is not treated at an early stage, it can lead to scarring and blinding.

 Different Types Of Uveitis